 (c) The sponsoring broker shall, within 24 hours, notify the Department in a manner prescribed by the Department of any

 opening, closing, or

-change in location of any principal or branch office.
+change in location of any office.

 (d) Except as provided in this Section, each sponsoring broker shall

-maintain a definite office,
+maintain an office,

 or place of business within this State for the transaction of real estate

 business, shall conspicuously